profsmucker/ta-works/Documentation/README.md

 3.

 ### System Instructions:
-1.
+1. [Review Applicants]
+	* Function: This page allows the AC to view basic student information and access links to edit student information, disqualify students from the TA process and change student rankings for courses.
+This page also allows the AC to export all current student informaiton.
+	* Scenarios for Use:
+		** 1 - The AC can export a complete list of applicant information to send to the GC.
+		** 2 - The AC can access linked to edit student information, disqualify students from the TA process and change student rankings for courses.
+	* How to Use:
+		* Login to the Application - (https://team4.uwaterloo.ca/login/)
+		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
+		* Review the students that have applied.
+		* Select 'Edit student info' on the student you would like to modify course preference for.
+		* Select 'Edit student info' on the student you would like disqualify or edit the basic information of.
+		* Export the student information listed in the table using the "export applicants" button in the top right.
+	* Template: applicants.html
+	* Views: def applicants(request)
+	* Models: class Student(models.Model)
-2.
+2. [Edit Student Information]
+	* Function: This page allows the AC to edit basic student information and disqualify students from the matching process.
+	* Scenarios for Use:
+		** 1 - A student has made a mistake on their application form and would like the AC to change it.
+		** 2 - The AC want to disqualify a student from the process or prevent a duplicate application from moving forward.
+	* How to Use:
+		* Login to the Application - (https://team4.uwaterloo.ca/login/)
+		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
+		* Review the students that have applied.
+		* Select 'Edit student info' on the student you would like disqualify or edit the basic information of.
+		* The screen you will see lists the students basic information for the upcoming term as well as the ability to "disqualify" the applicant.
+		* You are able to change the students basic informaiton at this time.
+		* If you decide to "disqualify" an applicant, they will not appear in the instructor rankings or the final matches.
+		* When you select submit you will be re-directed to the Applicant page where you can see the changes you have made for that student.
+	* Template: student_form.html
+	* Views: class StudentUpdate(UpdateView)
+	* Models: class StudentForm(ModelForm)
 3. [Modify Apps]
 	* Function: This page allows the AC to modify any students preference for teaching all courses offered in the upcoming term.
-	* Scenarios for Use: 1 - A student has made a mistake on their application form and would like the AC to change it.
-2 - The AC needs to force a match between a student and class.
+	* Scenarios for Use:
+		** 1 - A student has made a mistake on their application form and would like the AC to change it.
+		** 2 - The AC needs to force a match between a student and class.
 	* How to Use:
 		* Login to the Application - (https://team4.uwaterloo.ca/login/)
-		* Open Step X, Modify or Delete Student Applications - ()
+		* Open Step 5, Review Applicants - (https://team4.uwaterloo.ca/taform/applicants.html)
 		* Review the students that have applied.
-		* Select 'Make Preference Changes' on the student you would like to modify course preference for.
+		* Select 'Edit rankings' on the student you would like to modify course preference for.
-		* The screen you know see lists all of the courses for the upcoming term, along with the student's preference to TA each of them.
+		* The screen you will see lists all of the courses for the upcoming term for the selected student.
+You will see the student's preference to TA each course.
 		* If you would like to make a change to the preference, select a different score in the preference drop down for the corresponding course.
 		* When you are satisfied with your changes, hit 'Submit' in the bottom left hand corner.
 This will save your changes.
 		* When the page has refreshed, you will see a 'confirmation of changes' message, along with the updated scores in the preference drop down.
-		* to complete this process for a different student, press the 'Back' button in the top right hand corner of the screen.
+		* To complete this process for a different student, press the 'Back' button in the top right hand corner of the screen.